FREQUENTLY ASKED QUESTIONS

 How does the bed lower and raise?

 The Vortex Vault is powered by 4 motors via remote control.
-Future customizations are planned via a mobile app, blue tooth controllers and hopefully via an Alexa app.
-We also plan on providing unique custom options to meet your needs.
+It takes approximately 60 seconds to raise or lower the bed.
+We also offer unique custom options to meet your needs.

 What sizes will be available?